-Day 16 of my acrylic pouring color theory series, a beautiful, subtle ghost pour.
+Day 16 of my acrylic pouring color theory series is a beautiful, subtle ghost pour.
 A ghost pour is a variation on a swipe that starts from the center and swipes outwards to both sides, leaving ghostlike images of the swipes mirroring each other.

 - Monochromatic – Green